Program List and Overviews

 Overview

-This program will provide certificate training in Self-Actualization Therapy, Traditional Inuit Therapy, Individual and Group Therapy and Client-Centered Therapy to Counsellors.
+This program provides certificate training in Self-Actualization Therapy, Traditional Inuit Therapy, Individual and Group Therapy and Client-Centered Therapy to Counsellors.
 The program provides Counsellors with the knowledge, skills and abilities to counsel clients suffering from addictions, trauma, loss and grief, abuse and violence and suicide ideation.

 The topics and program outline will be reviewed and adjusted according to the guidance of the elders and students.
 This program is Student-centered and determined.
 The students are already the experts in knowing what will be most helpful for the people and how they can provide the highest service within their communities.

-This program will invite all Elders, students, interpreters and translators, and facilitators to share their collective wisdom within the context of Inuit Social Values in developing effective Counsellors.
-The summary of this process will be documented and transferred on media that can be shared: digital print, such as Our Life’s Journey Manual by Terry Garchinski (et al), photographs, posters and videos.
+This program invites all Elders, students, interpreters and translators, and facilitators to share their collective wisdom within the context of Inuit Social Values in developing effective Counsellors.
+The summary of this process is documented and transferred on media that can be shared: digital print, such as the Our Life’s Journey: The Inuit Counsellor’s Training and Mentorship Manual by Terry Garchinski (et al), photographs, posters and videos.

 The students will focus on the selected topics and develop usable culturally appropriate skills.

-This is a two-year program, divided into four phases.
-Each phase will involve a range of 80 to 120 hours of coursework, which will be followed with 6-10 hours of practical work assignments, teleconference calls and a mentorship program:
+This program is divided into four phases.
+Each phase will involve a range of 80 to 120 hours of coursework, which will be followed with 6-10 hours of practical work assignments, teleconference calls and a peer support program:

 Phase 1: Becoming an Effective Counsellor